fayazl/challenge-13-ecommerce/README.md

 Walkthrough video: https://drive.google.com/file/d/1akYFwsN858kano7NCRkITbUun4hl3mzk/view

-## If the video is not showing in the browser, please use the downbload option for quicker results.
+## If the video is not showing in the browser, please use the download option for quicker results.